Tours & Events

 Availability, dates, times and admission policies vary among these sites.
 Check each listing for specific information.

-If you are on the Rochester, Minn., campus as a patient or the companion of a patient, three tours are available.
+If you are on the Rochester, Minn., campus as a patient or the companion of a patient, several tour options are available.

 Interactive museum linking Mayo’s past and present with our vision for the future, and the key role of philanthropy in advancing Mayo’s mission.